Environmentally Friendly and Non-Toxic Cleaning Products for Your Home

 • 2 cups water

 Pour all ingredients into a spray bottle and shake.
-Spray onto window and wipe clean with rag.
+Spray onto window and wipe clean with a rag.
+For streak-free results, use a microfiber cloth instead of paper towels.

 Floor Cleaner